torrust/torrust-documentation/docs/torrust-index/config.md

 - `REQUIRED` `reply_to`: Email address to which replies on the emails should be sent.
 Can also be a non reply address, or the same as the from address.

 ### Auth

 - `REQUIRED` `min_password_length`: Minimum length of a password when registering a new user.
 - `REQUIRED` `max_password_length`: Maximum length of a password when registering a new user.
 - `REQUIRED` `secret_key`: Signing key of the JWT authentication tokens.
-Keeping these default will severly impact the security of your instance, and allows attackers to login as any user.
+Keeping these default will severely impact the security of your instance, and allows attackers to login as any user.

 ### Storage

 - `REQUIRED` `upload_path`: Path where uploads should be stored.
 Directories will be automatically created on startup if they don't exist.

 ## Default

 ```toml
 [website]
 name = "Torrust"